 Marshall sits on the board of directors of the Maryland Business Roundtable for Education, a coalition of more than 100 leading employers that have made a long-term commitment to support education reform and improve student achievement in Maryland.

 Marshall is a cum laude graduate of the University of Maryland College of Engineering.
 In 2007, Marshall received the distinction of Outstanding Alumnus in Engineering and Information Technology for his contributions to the University and his professional and personal accomplishments.

-In May 2011, Washingtonian magazine named Marshall one of the region's 100 top Tech Titans who are making the D.C. area grow.
+In May 2011 and again in May 2013, Washingtonian magazine named Marshall one of the region's 100 top Tech Titans who are making the D.C. area grow.
 In June 2011, DC Tech Source honored Marshall with their inaugural Technology Visionary award that recognizes a person who has a long track record of identifying issues and creating solutions.